 Available throughout the building.
-Bring your wireless-ready laptop and log on, using your Ridgefield Library card.
+Bring your wireless-ready laptop and log on automatically.
+No Library card is needed for basic access, but you will need a card for printing from wireless devices.
+Ridgefield residents should use their Ridgefield Library card.
 Residents of other towns in Connecticut should register their hometown library cards at Circulation first.
 Out-of-staters and those with no library card may get a guest pass at any reference desk.
-Sorry - no print capability from our wireless network.

 Do you want to use an online resources or a new technology but feel overwhelmed by the learning curve involved?
-Then Tech Fridays are for you.
-Each month, we'll pick a topic related to technology, and one of our staff will be available to answer your questions and demonstrate how to become an empowered user of online resources and electronic devices.
+Then Tech Topics are for you.
+Several times each month, we'll pick a topic related to technology, and one of our staff will be available to answer your questions and demonstrate how to become an empowered user of online resources and electronic devices.

-Check out our list of topics for upcoming Tech Fridays.
+Check out our list of upcoming Topics.
 We want your input.
 Email us your suggestions for future topics or contact Adult Services Librarian Dorothy Pawlowski at 203-438-2282 x1003.

 Senior Gold Card

 If you are a Ridgefield resident aged 65 or older, you qualify for a free Ridgefield Senior Gold Card, which entitles you to discounts, freebies and special services at businesses and organizations around town.
 At the Ridgefield Library, show your card to schedule a personal half-hour session with a librarian to take a tour of the Library or get one-on-one instruction on how to use our computerized "card catalog," our downloadable audiobook and ebook service or one of our many electronic databases.
 Call Assistant Director Mary Rindfleisch at 203-438-2282 x1009 to schedule your Gold Card visit.

 The Library is pleased to offer the fully equipped Donofrio Technology Center for training and presentations by Library staff.
 At this time guidelines for use of the Technology Center by outside groups have not been determined.